Mirantis/k8s-externalipcontroller/doc/operating-modes.md

 Controller module manages IPs on its node (brings up, deletes, ensures that list of IPs on node reflects the list of IPs required for services).
-Controller(s) should be run on nodes that have external connectivity as External IPs will be spawned on that nodes.
+Controller(s) should be run on nodes that have external connectivity as External IPs will be spawned on those nodes.
 Each node should have no more than one controller at a time.

-Scheduler module processes IP claims from services and distributes them among controllers (i.e. nodes).
+Scheduler module processes IP claims from services and distributes them among the controllers (i.e. nodes).
 Scheduler(s) can be run on any nodes as they just schedule claims among the controllers.
 Scheduler module is not obligatory to be run.
 It is not in use while application runs in Simple mode.